rubenqba/java-ml/readme.txt

 ===============
 The library requires the commons-math library of the Jakarta project which is bundled with the library.

+For the SVN download you will also need JUnit 4.0 to compile the unit tests.

 3. Requirements
 ===============